ember-animation/liquid-fire/README.md

   if there's interest.

+## Ember Compatibility

+The `oldstable` branch is compatible with Ember 1.8 through 1.10.
+It is released to npm as the 0.17.x series.

+The `master` branch is compatible with Ember 1.11 and newer.

 ## Installation

-This is an ember-cli addon, so all you need is:
+This is an ember-cli addon, so all you need is an npm install.
+For Ember 1.11 or newer, use:

     npm install --save-dev liquid-fire

+If you're using Ember 1.10 or older, use:

+    npm install --save-dev liquid-fire@^0.17.0

 ### Documentation